Azure/azure-powershell/src/Aks/Aks/help/New-AzAksCluster.md

 New-AzAksNodePool -ResourceGroupName myResourceGroup -ClusterName myCluster -Name win1 -OsType Windows -VmSetType VirtualMachineScaleSets
 ```

-### Create an AKS cluster with LinuxOSConfig and KubeletConfig.
+### Example 3: Create an AKS cluster with LinuxOSConfig and KubeletConfig.
 When you create an AKS cluster, you can specify the kubelet and OS configurations.
 The type of `NodeLinuxOSConfig` and `NodeKubeletConfig` must be `Microsoft.Azure.Management.ContainerService.Models.LinuxOSConfig` and `Microsoft.Azure.Management.ContainerService.Models.KubeletConfig` respectively.